Couriers Case Study

 For people, it was considered that the clients are of legal age, so that the population over 18 years of age was taken.

-Note: In the maps of this study, we use color scales to represent indicators in such a way that the higher the value, the darker the tone of the color used.
-On a mobile device, we recommend viewing in landscape orientation.
+In these maps you can see the location of the courier companies with the classification indicated above.
+We use color gradients to represent the indicators in such a way that the higher the value, the darker the tone of the color used.

 Now we will calculate the probability that a customer will go to a point of sale considering how attractive it is, the distance it is located and the effect that the competition has on that acquisition.